 "SETO!"
 Seto jumped, looking again towards the doorway.
 Ren wants something, he thought with a sigh, ignoring his growling stomach as he walked out of the kitchen towards the front of the store, his head hanging slightly when he finally entered.

 Ren's shop wasn't exactly extravagant, it didn't sell anything high end cant-find-anywhere-else items nor did it sell things people needed for daily living.
 It was made up of tables, four of which held her wares, and one in the middle that acted as check out.
 The shop had a dirt floor and very gray walls, altogether it was very bleak.
 The only thing attractive about the shop in general was what was on those four tables.
-Pretty much, Ren owned an odd trinket shop.
+Ren owned what could easily be described as an odd trinket shop.

 The term odd wasn't used loosely either, and it did fit into the category of cant-find-anywhere-else sort of items, just not the type you would expect.
 On one table sat assorted pieces of jewelry, ranging from a small silver skull ring to a bright yellow flower pin that had apparently been a gift from a traveler a long time ago.